majinbrum/emoji-chef/README.md

    git remote set-url origin github_username/repo_name git remote -v # confirm the changes
    ```
+3. Create a `keys.js` file inside the main folder where you want to paste this code:
+   `export const API_KEY = "";`
-3. If you have one, you need to add your `API_KEY` inside a new `keys.js` file.
+4. If you have one, you need to add your `API_KEY` inside the `"..."`.
 Otherwise you can still try the app with a fixed example result.
-4. Open your web browser and navigate to http://localhost:3000.
+5. Open your web browser and navigate to http://localhost:3000.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>